Gravity-Bridge/Gravity-Docs/docs/upgrading.md

-# Gravity bridge Pleiades Upgrade - Phase I
+# Gravity bridge Pleiades Upgrade - Phase II

-As outlined in this [governance proposal](https://www.mintscan.io/gravity-bridge/proposals/74)
+As outlined in this [governance proposal](https://www.mintscan.io/gravity-bridge/proposals/105)

-Gravity Bridge will be upgrading to Pleiades Phase I with the following features
+Gravity Bridge will be upgrading to Pleiades Phase II with the following features

-* Updates to prepare for the Ethereum Merge, specifcially to protect Gravity Bridge from any forks or other merge problems.
-Please read the [ETH merge FAQ](/docs/eth-merge-faq.md)

-* Improved integrity checks around batch timeouts, allowing for more aggressive timeout periods to be set by future governnace votes

-* Corrected index hashing for BatchSendToEthClaim objects, the index now includes the Ethereum block height, completing the upgrade process for the vulnerability hot-patched in `v1.6.7`
+* Automated invariants, by default validators will run chain invariants every 17 to 199 blocks

+* Full store check invariant has been added.
+This cross references all Gravity store data and will halt the chain if anything becomes inconsistent, preventing attacks around store corruption.

+* Improved Finality efficiency, deposits to GB will re recognized ~7 minutes faster thanks to improved ETH2 finality detection

+* Fees, this update will implement Gravity Bridge fees as outlined in [proposal-86](https://www.mintscan.io/gravity-bridge/proposals/86), with a parameter controlling minimum feed editable by governance

-This upgrade *will not* change the chain-id and will occur at block height `3608063`
+This upgrade *will not* change the chain-id and will occur at block height `5264000`

 ## Preparing for the upgrade